microsoft/vscode-docs/docs/languages/csharp.md

 * MSBuild projects
 * C# scripts (CSX)

 On startup the best matching projects are loaded automatically but you can also choose your projects manually.
 The status bar will show what projects have been loaded and also allows you to select a different set of projects.
-To do so, click on the status bar projects item and select *Change projects…*.
+To do so, click on the status bar projects item and select **Change projects…**.
 In the image below a single project has been picked up:

 ![Select Project](images/csharp/selectproject.png)

 The available options include:

-* Selecting a ```project.json``` file will open a .NET Core project and VS Code will load that project plus the referenced projects.
+* Selecting a ```project.json``` file will open a .NET project and VS Code will load that project plus the referenced projects.
 * Selecting a ```*.sln``` file opens a MSBuild-project.
 It will load the referenced ```*.csproj``` projects and sibling or descendant ```project.json``` files but no other project files that are referenced from the solution file.
 * Selecting a ```folder``` will make VS Code scan for ```*.sln```, ```project.json``` and ```*.csx``` files (C# scripts) and VS Code will attempt to load them all.